AntonyThorpe/silverstripe-knockout-forms/README.md

 Adapt the Frameworks form templates to incorporate Knockout's binding handlers and save into `templates/forms`.

+### Tests
-Create a model test and update `KnockoutFormTest.php` to test the creation of the binding handler in HTML.
+* Create a model test for the new form field
+* Update `KnockoutFormTest.php` to test the creation of the binding handler in HTML.
+** Add the new Knockout field to the form function within the KnockoutFormTest_Controller class ** Add a new assertion to the testKnockoutForm function within the KnockoutFormTest class